Sick Societies: Synopsis

-The book challenges the cultural relativism position of some earlier anthropologists.
+The book challenges the cultural relativist position of some earlier anthropologists.
 Edgerton enumerates examples of primitive cultures and practices, showing that they have neither been completely happy nor environmentally sustainable.
 He argues that the vision of primal, naturally adaptive, perfect societies, is a myth.
 Praising how relativists were instrumental to the development of respect for other peoples and values, he also points out where this can conflict with science.
 (Note: "'The relativists' insistence on respect for the values of other people,' he writes, 'has undoubtedly done more good for human dignity than it has done harm to science.'
 Harm, nevertheless, it has done.")
 According to Edgerton, the "interpretivist" view that science or Western society cannot, or should not, critically evaluate other societies would be a type of "intellectual onanism".

 Examples of imperfect pre-colonial indigenous societies are presented, which include instances of superstitious flawed causation that can result in conflict and violence, suboptimal medicine, poor diet, environmental destruction, the subjugation of women, exploitation, slavery, dysfunctional relationships and an atmosphere of fear.
 Edgerton reports on how members of small societies have themselves criticized them, that all societies have their malfunctions and can be evaluated for health.